Obi Ezeh: Michigan

 After the graduation of Shawn Crable and Chris Graham there was again a notable battle for linebacker positions entering the 2008 NCAA Division I FBS football season for the 2008 Michigan Wolverines football team.
 Ezeh who had posted 68 tackles in 2007 was the leading returning tackler.
 As the only returning starting linebacker, Ezeh assumed the role of mentor.
-Ezeh won the Big Ten Defensive Player of the Week award on September 1, 2008 for a game against the Utah Utes where he recorded 15 tackles and an interception.
+Ezeh won the Big Ten Defensive Player of the Week award on September 1, 2008, for a game against the Utah Utes where he recorded 15 tackles and an interception.
 He also earned an ABC Player of the Game recognition.
 Ezeh also posted fifteen tackles in the October 4 game against the Illinois Fighting Illini, which earned him his second ABC Player of the Game award.
 He posted two other double digit tackle games, including a ten tackle effort in his second Paul Bunyan Trophy game.
 Ezeh finished the season seventh in the Big Ten in tackles.
 He was recognized as an honorable mention All-Big Ten selection by both the coaches and the media.
 He won the 2008 Roger Zatkoff Award as Michigan's top linebacker.

 Ezeh entered the 2009 NCAA Division I FBS football season opener with the third most career starts (23) on the 2009 Michigan Wolverines football team behind punter Zoltan Mesko (38) and offensive lineman Stephen Schilling (26).
 As a redshirt junior during the 2009 season for the Wolverines, Ezeh posted fourteen tackles against Michigan State bringing his three-game career total to 37 tackles against the Spartans.
 Ezeh had grown up in a neighborhood with many Michigan State fans who flew their Michigan State flags, and he once attended Michigan Football camp wearing a Michigan State shirt.
-He has been included on both the 2009 midseason and the 2009 preseason watchlist for the Butkus Award.
+He was included on both the 2009 midseason and the 2009 preseason watchlist for the Butkus Award.
 The midseason list includes sixteen linebackers.
 Although he was added to the midseason Butkus watchlist in mid October, on October 31 he was removed from the starting lineup after starting 29 straight games.

 During the 2010 NCAA Division I FBS football season he started the first six games for the 2010 Michigan Wolverines football team before losing the starting middle linebacker position to Kenny Demens.
 Ezeh's final regular start was against Michigan State on October 9, when he tied his season-high with nine tackles and boosted his career total against Michigan State to 46.
 When Jonas Mouton was unavailable for the Purdue game on November 13 due to a chest injury, Ezeh stepped in and recorded his first sack of the season as well as eight solo tackles.